Where to Go Out in Seoul: The Ultimate Neighborhood Nightlife Guide

 Cheongdam: The VIP Room of Seoul

-Cheongdam-dong is where celebrities, CEOs, and idols go to disappear in luxury.
-The clubs are fewer but ultra-high-end, offering private tables, imported liquor menus, and sometimes, no dancefloor at all—just music and mood.
+Cheongdam-dong is where celebrities, CEOs, and idols disappear into luxury.
+Fewer clubs, but ultra-high-end experiences featuring private tables, imported liquor menus, and sometimes no dance floor at all… just perfect music and mood.

 Vibe: Velvet ropes, whispered names, private rooms.